-In general, the Compensation Committee (with the assistance and advice of a consultant, if applicable) reviews and discusses matters involving the compensation of the Founder and Chairman and CEO.
+In general, the Compensation Committee (with the assistance and advice of a consultant, if applicable) reviews and discusses matters involving the compensation of the CEO and CFO.
 After this review, the Compensation Committee prepares a recommendation for the Board to review and discuss.
-The independent members of the Board have the sole authority to approve compensation decisions made with respect to the Founder and Chairman and CEO.
+The independent members of the Board have the sole authority to approve compensation decisions made with respect to the CEO and CFO.

-With respect to FirstService's other senior management and employees, it is the CEO (with the assistance of the independent compensation consultant for senior management) who develops the pay strategies and recommendations, which the Compensation Committee then reviews and discusses.
+With respect to FirstService's other senior management and employees, it is the CEO (with the assistance of the independent compensation consultant for senior management, if applicable) who develops the pay strategies and recommendations, which the Compensation Committee then reviews and discusses.
 However, the authority to approve those strategies and recommendations resides with different parties according to the employee's level.
-For senior management, decisions must be approved by the CEO, subject to the Compensation Committee's overall review and acceptance.
+For senior management other than the CFO, decisions must be approved by the CEO, subject to the Compensation Committee's overall review and acceptance.
 For employees below the level of senior management, the CEO and his designees have the authority to approve pay actions.
 However, the Compensation Committee is responsible for approving actions related to other aspects of these employee's compensation, such as any grant of options and, if appropriate, the amount of any discretionary bonus pool.